tokenika/eoside/docs/intro.md

 * testing,
 * deployment.

-*EOSIde* is an extension to the [Visual Studio Code](https://code.visualstudio.com/).
+*EOSIDE* is an extension to the [Visual Studio Code](https://code.visualstudio.com/).

 ## Get Started view

-If the EOSIde extension is installed -- with the default configuration -- on the VSCode, and if VSCode is started empty with the command `code -n ""`, it opens the *Get Started*, view as shown in the picture below:
+If the EOSIDE extension is installed -- with the default configuration -- on the VSCode, and if VSCode is started empty with the command `code -n ""`, it opens the *Get Started*, view as shown in the picture below:

 ![Get Started view](images/get_started.png)